lucaong/immutable/README.md

 Whenever you modify an `Immutable` data structure, the original remains unchanged and a modified copy is returned.
 However, the copy is efficient due to structural sharing.
-This makes `Immutable` data structures inherently thread-safe and at the same time fast.
+This makes `Immutable` data structures inherently thread-safe, garbage collector friendly and performant.

-## Project status

 At the moment, `Immutable` implements the following persistent data structures:

-  - `Vector`: Array-like ordered, integer-indexed collection implementing efficient appends, updates and lookups
+  - `Vector`: array-like ordered, integer-indexed collection implementing efficient appends, updates and lookups

 TODO:

-  - `Map` - Hash-like key-value collection
+  - `Map`: hash-like key-value collection
-  - `Set` - Unordered collection without duplicates
+  - `Set`: unordered collection without duplicates

 ## Installation